VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   are buffered at `-remoteWrite.tmpDataPath`.
 The buffered metrics are sent to remote storage as soon as the connection to the remote storage is repaired.
 The maximum disk usage for the buffer can be limited with `-remoteWrite.maxDiskUsagePerURL`.
 * Uses lower amounts of RAM, CPU, disk IO and network bandwidth compared with Prometheus.
 * Scrape targets can be spread among multiple `vmagent` instances when big number of targets must be scraped.
-See [these docs](#scraping-big-number-of-targets) for details.
+See [these docs](#scraping-big-number-of-targets).
+* Can efficiently scrape targets that expose millions of time series such as [/federate endpoint in Prometheus](https://prometheus.io/docs/prometheus/latest/federation/).
+See [these docs](#stream-parsing-mode).
+* Can deal with high cardinality and high churn rate issues by limiting the number of unique time series sent to remote storage systems.
+See [these docs](#cardinality-limiter).

 ## Quick Start